Black-box Prompt Tuning with Subspace Learning: Introduction

-We hypothesize that the lack of versatility of black-box prompt tuning is related to the inappropriate choice of low-dimensional affine subspaces.
+We hypothesize that the lack of versatility of black-box prompt tuning is related to the suboptimal choice of low-dimensional affine subspaces.
 Recent studies~\cite{sun2022bbtv2,sun2022blackbox} have found that different ways to choose affine subspaces can significantly affect the performance of LLMs on the same downstream task.
-Intuitively, if a subspace contains a nearly optimal prompt, then optimizing in the subspace should achieve comparable performance as optimized in the original search space.
-However, identifying such subspaces is difficult.
-First, the distribution of satisfying subspaces is generally model-specific. \citet{sun2022bbtv2} observe that choosing a random subspace according to uniform distribution can only work well on the RoBERTa model, which implies that the distribution of satisfying subspaces is different for different LLMs.
+Intuitively, if a subspace contains a nearly optimal prompt, optimizing in the subspace should achieve comparable performance to optimizing in the full search space.
+However, identifying such ``satisfying'' subspaces is difficult.
+First, the distribution of satisfying subspaces is generally model-specific.
+Sun \emph{et al.}~\cite{sun2022bbtv2} observe that choosing a random subspace according to a uniform distribution can only work well on the RoBERTa model, which implies that the distribution of satisfying subspaces differs for different LLMs.
 Second, the choice of subspaces is task-specific.
-Learning a unified subspace and tuning a low-dimensional prompt cannot achieve comparable performance with prompt tuning methods on downstream tasks~\cite{qin2021exploring}.
+Learning a unified subspace and tuning a low-dimensional prompt cannot achieve comparable performance with prompt tuning methods on downstream tasks \cite{qin2021exploring}.